CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 7. Are we blurring the lines between 'scheduler' and our controllers?
 We should create a distinct controllers class.
 )

-### **Entity**: entities.Schedule, entities.Course, entities.Session, Timeslot
+### **Entity**: Schedule, Course, Session, Timeslot

-entities.Schedule represents a particular scheduler, with specific lecutre and tutorial sessions for a course.
-It is manipulated by the above use case classes, notably workers.Scheduler, and its representation is eventually returned by the controllers to the user.
+Schedule represents a particular scheduler, with specific lecture and tutorial sessions for a course.
+It is manipulated by the above use case classes, notably Scheduler, and its representation is eventually returned by the controllers to the user.

-entities.Course represents a particular course with various sessions.
+Course represents a particular course with various sessions.
 The sessions of courses are added to different schedules during schedule generation.
 Filters check the timeslots of sessions to satisfy certain criteria.

 Sessions represent a collection of time slots with a room and code.
-These are taken from their respective courses and stored in entities.Schedule during schedule generation.
+These are taken from their respective courses and stored in Schedule during schedule generation.

 (**Note for ourselves** Comparisons of sessions should be clean.
 Again, we need to consider the implementation since it seems there is a lot of unnecessary intertwining of classes.
 We should also encapsulate the return of times in the session so we do not need to get the list of slots and do operations or something.)